aleenaazeem/aleenaazeem/README.md

 - 👋 Hi, I’m @aleenaazeem
-- 👀 I’m interested in artificial intelligence, VR, AR and VFX
+- 👀 I’m interested in DevOps, IOT, artificial intelligence, VR, AR and VFX
-- 🌱 I’m currently learning computer science
+- 🌱 I’m currently a computer science student, learning new thing everyday.
-- 💞️ I’m looking to collaborate on game related projects
+- 💞️ I’m looking to collaborate on any related projects.
-- 📫 How to reach me 231466588@formanite.fccollege.edu.pk
+- 📫 How to reach me aleena.azeem04@gmail.com
 <br/>
 <br/>